MileHacker Logo

 • Newer resorts often have ramps and accessible rooms.

-• Private accessible transportation might be arranged through specialized tour operators.
+• Private transportation for people with disabilities might be arranged through specialized tour operators.

 • Plan these arrangements well before your trip.